Qusz/weather-app/README.md

 # Weather-App - a weather application
-A simple weather web application build with Bootstrap and vanilla JavaScript.
+A simple weather web application built with Bootstrap and vanilla JavaScript.

 ## Introduction
 This is a training project I built to practice working with REST API, Fetch API, Promises and async/await.